magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_dataset.md

 #### Assign variable a fixture field

-Usually you will need to assign variable that inherits a fixture class, for example:
+Usually you need to assign variable that inherits a fixture class, for example:

 {%highlight php%}
 <?php